Åke Ohlmarks

-Early life and Career
+Early life and career

-Ohlmarks was born in Kristianstad, Sweden and was the son of wholesaler Joel Ohlmarks and Anna-Lisa Larsson.
+Ohlmarks was born in Kristianstad, Sweden, and was the son of wholesaler Joel Ohlmarks and Anna-Lisa Larsson.
 He studied Nordic languages and the history of religion at Lund University, where he immersed himself in student life and became renowned for his occasional poetry and Spex writing.
 After earning a bachelor's degree he was editor of a student newspaper and then worked as Swedish lecturer in Tübingen from 1933 to 1934 and in Reykjavík from 1935 to 1936.
 He earned a Licentiate of Philosophy degree in 1935 and a Doctor of Philosophy degree in 1937, but his doctoral thesis Heimdalls Horn und Odins Auge was criticised for lacking philological accuracy and he failed to get a readership (docentbetyg) in Sweden, which Ohlmarks claimed was because his satirical poetry had angered his professors.

 He was docent and associate professor in the Swedish language in Greifswald from 1941 to 1945.
 There he founded an institute for religious studies, which he led until he left the city shortly before it was invaded by the Red Army.
 He did not adjust his scholarship in line with National Socialist ideology and later denied being a Nazi, but his conduct at the time has been described as opportunistic and as a combination of adaptation, collaboration and ignorance.

 Ohlmarks was director of Europafilm's manuscript department from 1950 to 1959, visiting professor in Zürich in 1965 and head of the Institut für vergleichende Felsbildforschung in Rheinklingen in 1966.
 He was also a co-worker of the Die Tat in Zürich from 1966.
 He published about eighty works of popular science and history of varying quality, and roughly as many translations, in addition to nine novels and four volumes of autobiography.
 His great productivity was partly caused by financial problems after his time at Europafilm.

 He was chairman of the Association of Nordic Philologists (Föreningen nordiska filologer) in Lund from 1931 to 1934 and of the Academic Society for the Swedish-Baltic Cooperation (Akademiska föreningen för svensk-baltiskt samarbete) from 1938 to 1940.
 Ohlmarks was secretary in the Science of Religion Coummunity (Religionsvetenskapliga samfundet) in Lund from 1936 and the community Ad patriam illustrandam in 1963.

+Ohlmarks had a deep interest in Iranian Studies and is the author of Alla Irans härskare and Shiʾa: iranska islams urkunder, the latter being a criticism of Islamic fundamentalism.

 Translation of Tolkien's works

-Ohlmarks translation of Tolkien's The Lord of the Rings was strongly disliked by the author, prompting him to compile his Guide to the Names in The Lord of the Rings.
+Ohlmarks translation of Tolkien's The Lord of the Rings was strongly disliked by the author, prompting him to compile his "Guide to the Names in The Lord of the Rings".
 Ohlmarks not only invented many expressions of his own, but also took great liberties with the contents of Tolkien's work, both by shortening many parts of it and by inserting his own interpretations.
 Tolkien was also dissatisfied by the title Sagan om ringen, "The Saga of the Ring".